 You may be interested in trying several other options in the Cell Tracking Wizard, found in the Other tab.
 To try these, you need to display the dialog.

-• Click the second button, "Edit", on the Wizard toolbar.
-This is the same as opening the Analysis menu and choosing Cell Tracking Wizard, Create or edit model.
+Click the second button on the wizard toolbar.
 The Cell Tracking Wizard dialog is displayed.

 On the Start tab, the Wizard has switched from "Create" to "Edit the current cell tracking model" automatically.